Active Substance: insulin lispro

 Other information about Humalog

-The European Commission granted marketing authorisations valid throughout the European Union, for Humalog to Eli Lilly Netherland B.V. on 30 April 1996.
-This was renewed on 30 April 2001.
+The European Commission granted a marketing authorisation valid throughout the European Union for Humalog on 30 April 1996.

 Source: European Medicines Agency